911 Emergency Service Terms

 8.12) The Telephone Service must not be used for any of the following purposes: i) to collect, collate or collate information or data (including phone numbers or email addresses) about other users without their consent; ii) in connection with criminal or fraudulent activities, which may constitute a public nuisance or infringe the rights of any other Party; iii) for communications that are unlawful, harassing, defamatory, aggressive, tortious, threatening, damaging, which constitute an invasion of privacy, are vulgar, pornographic, obscene or otherwise inadmissible or which have any detrimental effect on minors to terms of law or otherwise; iv) to knowingly transmit or accept documents or communications which may infringe the intellectual property rights or other rights of third parties, and in particular, trademarks, copyrights or publicity rights; v) to transmit or knowingly accept any material or communication that contains software viruses or other harmful or harmful computer code, files or programs, and in particular, Trojans, worms, time bombs or robots. ‘cancellation of messages; vi) to harm or disrupt computer servers or networks connecting to the Telephone Service, to attempt to harm or disrupt them, or to violate the regulations, policies or procedures of such networks; vii) to attempt to gain or obtain unauthorized access to the Telephone Service, other accounts, computer systems or networks connected to the Telephone Service, by decryption of passwords or by any other means; viii) for the purpose of harassing a user or impairing their right to enjoy the Telephone Service; ix) to illegally record conversations in violation of applicable law; x) to make calls that are not between individuals (eg, automatic calls are not allowed); xi) to create a false caller ID (“Caller-ID”) or attempt to deceive others as to the identity of the caller or the origin of a communication using the Telephone Service; xii) in a manner that the Supplier considers inappropriate.

-8.14) The Customer, an end user or any other person or entity who uses the Telephone Service in contravention of the conditions of this article, does so at his own risk and is solely responsible for all claims, damages, costs and liabilities arising from ‘such an activity.
+8.14) The Customer, an end-user or any other person or entity who uses the Telephone Service in contravention of the conditions of this article, does so at his own risk and is solely responsible for all claims, damages, costs, and liabilities arising from ‘such an activity.
 If the Customer suspects a prohibited use of the Telephone Service, or if he is informed or should have been informed, he must immediately end the call and notify the Supplier.
-Customer shall defend, indemnify, and hold Supplier harmless against all claims, damages and expenses arising from use in violation of this Agreement.
-The Customer acknowledges and accepts that the Supplier is under no obligation to monitor the use of the Telephone Service for the purposes of preventing fraudulent, illegal or harmful activities, but that it may monitor the use of the Telephone Service for the purposes of training and quality control.
+Customer shall defend, indemnify, and hold Supplier harmless against all claims, damages, and expenses arising from use in violation of this Agreement.
+The Customer acknowledges and accepts that the Supplier is under no obligation to monitor the use of the Telephone Service for the purposes of preventing fraudulent, illegal, or harmful activities, but that it may monitor the use of the Telephone Service for the purposes of training and quality control.
 The Supplier may also disclose information relating to the use of the Telephone Service and a copy of the recordings of the calls in order to respond to legitimate government requests (in accordance with the Communications Assistance for Law Enforcement Act (“CALEA”)), to exploit, maintain or improve the Telephone Service or to protect it, its subsidiaries and customers with regard to any criminal and civil liability.
 Supplier reserves the right to suspend or terminate Telephone Service immediately if it determines, in its sole and absolute discretion, that Customer has violated the terms of this Agreement.

 8.15) The Customer has no ownership rights in and is in no way the owner of any telephone number provided to it.
 Supplier shall have the right to change such telephone number if it determines, in its sole and absolute discretion, that such change is required under applicable law.
 Supplier will provide reasonable written notice of such change, except in emergency cases, where verbal notice will be provided, followed by written notice as soon as possible.
-The Supplier will not be held responsible for any costs, damages or other amounts arising from changes to telephone numbers.
+The Supplier will not be held responsible for any costs, damages, or other amounts arising from changes to telephone numbers.

 8.16) The Customer agrees that the transfer of telephone numbers to another Service Provider does not result in the automatic termination of the Telephone Services provided by the Provider or of the Subscription to the Service Plan.
 The Supplier may refuse any request to transfer a telephone number if the Customer has an unpaid balance on his account.
 If the Customer requests the Supplier to transfer its telephone number currently in service with another Supplier, the Supplier shall not be liable for any delay in the number transfer, or breakdowns, or loss of service resulting from this transfer.

 8.17) The Customer acknowledges and accepts that a number cannot be transferred due to acts or omissions on the part of third parties and that it may be difficult or impossible for the Supplier: i) to prevent such transfers; ii) retrieve the numbers transferred to his account; or iii) to re-transfer those numbers.
 The Supplier will not be held responsible for such transfers.
-If Customer requests a transfer cancellation, Supplier reserves the right to charge a cancellation fee of five hundred dollars ($ 500.00) per telephone number for each transfer cancellation requested.
+If the Customer requests a transfer cancellation, Supplier reserves the right to charge a cancellation fee of five hundred dollars ($ 500.00) per telephone number for each transfer cancellation requested.
 If a request to transfer an existing telephone number to the Provider is refused due to an unpaid balance with the Customer’s current service provider, the Provider reserves the right to charge a processing fee of two hundred and fifty dollars ($250.00) per phone number.

 8.18) Voice over Internet Protocol (VoIP) 911 emergency service has certain limitations compared to the advanced 911 services offered on most traditional telephones.
 The Customer acknowledges having given their agreement and express consent to the conditions and limitations relating to the Supplier’s 911 service (s2t.ca/legal/911).